 How to become a certified SEM

-the user must go through two mandatory training steps: (Step-1) two hours of
+user, the user must go through mandatory training involving: two

 for certified SEM user is $40/h.